To SoulTracks from "The Stylistics"

 They scored one more minor hit ("Some Things Never Change") with New Kids On the Block producer Maurice Starr (on the Streetwise label) and continued to record on smaller labels into the 90s.
 In 2000, lead singer Thompkins suffered vocal problems from overuse and left the group.
 He was replaced by Eban Brown, who joined original members Airrion Love and Herb Murrell and new group member Van Fields.
 The new lineup meshed quickly and impressed both longtime fans and new ones.
 In 2002, Thompkins released his first solo LP, A Matter of Style, andin 2004 he formed and began touring with a new group, Russell Thompkins Jr and the New Stylistics.
 He has continued to perform successfully ever since, and in 2007 joined with Will Hart of the Delfonics and Ted Mills of Blue Magic to form 3 Tenors of Soul, and released an album on Shanachie Records.

 The Stylistics teamed with veteran producer Preston Glass in 2009 and recorded the new album That Same Way, which was released in Europe and Asia in late 2009 and in the US in 2011.
-It was a great return to form and the group's best album in 30 years.
+It was a great return to form and the group's best album in a quarter century.
 It also won the group a nomination for the 2011 SoulTracks Readers' Choice Awards.

 In 2012, Van Fields left the group and was replaced by Jason Sharp, a latter day member of Heatwave.
-The Stylistics continue to tour very regularly and actively in 2012 around the world.
+The Stylistics continue to tour very regularly and actively around the world.